This article is part of the “Save More” series. Click here to learn more.

 Fortunately, saving doesn’t have to be a huge hassle — nor does it mean cutting out all expenses and living off the grid for a few years.
 Are you planning a big trip later this year?
 Want enough for that first semester of college or a down payment on a new car?
 The first step is to make a plan, and then you have to stick to it.
 Here’s how to save $5000 in 3 months.

 If you want to know how to save $5000 in 3 months, you should ideally have a target in mind that you save up each month.
 Depending on your budget and other circumstances, aim for roughly $1,500-$2,000 in savings each month.
-This may sound challenging at first, but here are five simple ways that can help you get on the right path.
+This may sound challenging at first, but here are five simple ways that can help you on how to save $5000 in 3 months.

 Take up a side hustle — even if it’s only for a few hours a week.

 Potential Earnings: Over $1,000/month

 Everyone has some spare time on their hands, so why not use yours to make a little extra cash for those financial goals?
 You don’t even have to commit to a part-time job or other scheduled position.
-Thanks to the growing gig economy, you can grocery shop for people, run errands, deliver food, walk dogs, pet/house sit or taxi others around in your own car.
+Thanks to the growing gig economy, you can grocery shop for people, run errands, deliver food, walk dogs, pet/house sit, or taxi others around in your own car.
 Most of these options offer flexible hours and let you work where you want when you want to.
 Now you don’t have any excuse on how to save $5000 in 3 months.

 Some common gig services you might want to look into working for include:

 You can even deliver orders for Amazon (through Amazon Flex) or do things like secret shopping or taking online surveys when you’re available.
 Just make sure you set up a direct deposit and have your payments go automatically into your savings account.
 You don’t want to be tempted by all that extra income and throw your savings goals off track.

 Use a round-off savings app to slip savings under the radar.